 Installing Manually

-For testing and pilot purposes you can install the HYPR Workforce Access Client application manually for each user.
+For testing and pilot purposes you can install the HYPR Passwordless client application manually for each user.
 However, for deploying to larger segments of your workforce population you’ll want to integrate with a configuration management solution such as Microsoft Endpoint Configuration Manager (formerly SCCM) or Jamf on macOS.

 This page describes the available installation parameters and shows how to run the installer from the command line for compatibility with configuration management tools.